porterbmoody/datascienceisawsome/docs/transform.md

 flights.query('month == 11 | month == 12')
 ```

 The order of operations doesn't work like English.
-You can't write `filter(flights, month == (11 | 12))`, which you might literally translate into  "finds all flights that departed in November or December".
+You can't write `flights.query(month == (11 | 12))`, which you might literally translate into  "finds all flights that departed in November or December".
 Instead it finds all months that equal `11 | 12`, an expression that evaluates to `True`.
 In a numeric context (like here), `True` becomes one, so this finds all flights in January, not November or December.
 This is quite confusing!

 A useful short-hand for this problem is `x in y`.
 This will select every row where `x` is one of the values in `y`.
 We could use it to rewrite the code above: